cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 ## Workshops

 [CCP-BioSim.][ccpbiosim] (requires log-in) Excellent set of training modules and Youtube channel.
 Subjects include biomolecular dynamics, FESetup, BioSimSpace and Python for biomolecular modelling.
-See also this [training material][https://github.com/CCPBioSim/CCP5_Simulation_of_BioMolecules] delivered at the CCP5 summer school.
+See also this [training material][ccp5] delivered at the CCP5 summer school, with accompanying [JOSE paper][jose].

 [RSC Chemical Information and Computer Applications Group.][rsc-cicag] Highly recommended series of webinars on open source tools for chemistry, including cheminformatics, docking (gnina), chimeraX and pymol.